Music of Game of Thrones: Houses and characters

 Djawadi composed an individual leitmotif or theme for each of the major houses, as well as for some locations and some characters.
 These themes are often played in scenes involving them and they can be used to tell a story.
 Not all characters would have their own themes due to the large number of characters in the series.
-The theme for House Stark is the first theme to be composed and is played on a cello.
+The theme for House Stark is the first theme to be composed and it is played on a cello.
 Most of the Stark characters only have variations on the same theme on cello.
 Arya Stark is the first of the house to have her own theme, first heard when she started her lesson on swordplay in episode three of season one, with the music featuring a hammered dulcimer.
 A new theme for Jon Snow, previously using only the House Stark theme, was created in the sixth season and prominently featured in the episode "Battle of the Bastards".
 It was first heard at the end of episode three when he said "My watch is ended", signifying a shift in the character after he had been resurrected.

 Due to the large number of themes, the introductions of different themes are also deliberately spaced over a longer period so as not to confuse the audience, for example, the theme for Theon Greyjoy or House Greyjoy was not introduced until the second season even though he first appeared in the first season.
 House Lannister has an associated song, "The Rains of Castamere", which became their theme.
 The song was played at the Red Wedding, but first heard when Tyrion Lannister whistled a small part in the first episode of the second season.
 When a theme has become established, different versions that are darker or lighter are then introduced, and concepts such as honor and conspiracy are also represented in themes.